VBIndex/py_vb_toolbox/README.md

 ```

 If your pip is properly configured, you can now use the program `vb_index` from
-your command line, and import any of the submodules in the `vb_toolbox`.
+your command line, and import any of the submodules in the `vb_toolbox` in your python
+interpreter.

 ## Build